 Ark Castledown is commited to putting reading at the centre of our curriculum and ensuring that every child is a reader.

-We believe that the underpinning foudation stone for this is the ability decode.
-We teach children to decode phonetically through the Read Write Inc. programme.
+We believe that the underpinning foundation stone for this is the ability decode.
+We teach children to decode phonetically through the Read Write Inc. Phonics programme.
 All children will be part of the phonics programme until they are confident, fluent readers.

 The programme is taught for 45 minutes a day in Reception, Year 1 and an extended provision for early readers in Year 2.
 In addition, children recieve a 10 minute speed sound review to practise and consolidate prior learning.

 This is proven to develop: